OpenDosimeter/OpenDosimeter/README.md

 ## Future Improvements
 1. The current power switch on the OpenDosimeter board is fragile and sometimes breaks.
 Future iterations of the hardware should replace for a more durable model
+2. The power consumption of the current version is quite high (up to 70 mA @ 3.7 V), as it hasn't been optimized for power efficiency.
+Future hardware and software improvements should be able to improve the power efficiency by atleast 2x (i.e., up to 40 hours battery life with a 1200 mAh capacity LiPo).
-2. In order to make an even more integrated and compact design, the RP2040 chip from the Raspberry Pi Pico could be incorporated into the OpenDosimeter board
+3. In order to make an even more integrated and compact design, the RP2040 chip from the Raspberry Pi Pico could be incorporated into the OpenDosimeter board

 ## Project Team
 Many people have contributed to the realization of this project so far: